openhab/openhab-docs/configuration/items.md

 ##### Text File Linking

-One can also link an Item with a Channel using the `.items` file.
+You may also link an Item with a Channel using the `.items` file located in the `OPENHAB_CFBG/items/` folder.
 Information about available Channels and options can be found in the Binding readme or discovered via Paper UI.

-In Paper UI select a Thing to learn about all Channels the Thing support.
+In Paper UI select a Thing to learn about Channels it supports.

 Linking an Item to a Channel is of the form `{channel="channel id"}`.

-Some examples:
+Examples:

 ```java
 Switch  Phone_Mobile       "My Mobile Phone"               {channel="network:device:devicename:online"}